 - Snack balls like these cashew-based Lara-Balls

-- Smoothies (like a house favorite-> Lazy Mom’s Oatmeal Bowl)
+- Smoothies (like a house favorite-> Lazy Mom’s Oatmeal Bowl, or this when I am short on time)

 - Cool ranch kale chips